Skip to main content

 Embedded honours

-Some bachelor’s degrees have honours embedded within them.
-You will complete your honours study in the final semesters of your current undergraduate degree by completing specific units.
+Some bachelor’s degrees have an honours program embedded within them.
+You will complete your honours study during your current undergraduate degree by completing specific units.
 Honours will not increase the overall time taken to complete your studies.

-To apply for double or joint honours, you need to meet the eligibility requirements for both honours.
+To apply for joint honours, you need to meet the eligibility requirements for both honours.

 Contact the honours coordinator in your faculty or school to discuss your options.